Hector295/market-ws-actual/charts/whitestack/whitesdn-controller/README.md

 the lifecycle of networks and subnets in a WhiteSdn cluster for baremetal worker nodes that use secondary pod interfaces such as SR-IOV and VLAN.

+## Migration guide

+### To `v0.3.0`

+***BREAKING CHANGE***

+This new version changes how the UIDs of the WhiteSdn resources are generated so it's incompatible with previous versions.

+You have two choices when upgrading to this new version:

+- Delete all NADs to allow the previous version to delete all the WhiteSdn resources and apply them when the new version is running.
+- Upgrade to the new version and manually delete the leftover resources in WhiteSdn.

+It's recommended to use the first option, but if it's not possible you can identify the previous resources by checking that the name follows the pattern:
+`WCRUISER_<name>` instead of the new pattern `WCRUISER_<AZ>_<namespace>-<name>`.

 ## Configuration

 You need the following information to install this controller: